atomize-hq/codex-wrapper/crates/codex/EXAMPLES.md

 # Codex Wrapper Examples vs. Native CLI

 Every example under `crates/codex/examples/` maps to a `codex` CLI invocation.
 Wrapper calls (`cargo run -p codex --example ...`) run with safe defaults: `--skip-git-repo-check`, temp working dirs unless overridden, 120s timeout, ANSI color disabled, and `RUST_LOG=error` unless set.
-Select the binary with `CODEX_BINARY` or `.binary(...)`; set `CODEX_HOME` to keep config/auth/history/logs under an app-scoped directory.
+Select the binary with `CODEX_BINARY` or `.binary(...)`; use `resolve_bundled_binary(...)` when you ship a pinned bundle, and set `CODEX_HOME` to keep config/auth/history/logs under an app-scoped directory.
 Examples labeled `--sample` print mocked data (covering `thread/turn/item` events and MCP/app-server notifications) when you do not have a binary handy; streaming/resume/apply fixtures live in `crates/codex/examples/fixtures/*` so docs and samples stay aligned.

 ## Basics